montrehack/montrehack.github.com/_posts/2022-11-21-h0h0h0day-challenge-exchange.md

 # Editing the below variables is the absolute minimum to get stuff up.
 Feel
 # free [obliged] to add editorial niceties or strip the page if you need to
 # include something more complex.
-title: [IN-PERSON + Online] h0h0h0day Challenge Exchange Special
+title: "[IN-PERSON + Online] - h0h0h0day Challenge Exchange Special"
 tags: things-humans-do
 date_fr: 14 décembre 2022
 date_long_fr: mercredi le 14 décembre 2022